SamaFitz/samafitz/README.md

 # Hi, I’m Samantha Fitzsimmons 👋

-I’m a **Data Analyst** with expertise in **Tableau, SQL, and dashboard design best practices**, helping organizations transform complex data into actionable insights.
+I’m a **Data Analytics Consultant** with **14 years of healthcare industry experience** and expertise in **Tableau, SQL, and dashboard design best practices**.
 My background bridges **clinical and operational workflows** with data-driven strategies to improve decision-making, efficiency, and access to care.

 💡 **What I Do:**
 - Build **interactive Tableau dashboards** that reveal trends and improve stakeholder insights